YashKia/YashKia.github.io/_research/5_Photonics.md

   </p>

   <p style="line-height: 1.6; text-align: justify; margin-bottom: 20px;">
   By employing manifold learning, we reduced the complexity of the inverse design problem while preserving key information.
-This enabled the discovery of optimal nanostructures with minimal geometrical complexity, resulting in innovative methods such as all-optical neuro-inspired computing frameworks and nanoscale sensors.
+This enabled the discovery of optimal nanostructures with minimal geometrical complexity, resulting in innovative methods to accelerate designing all-optical neuro-inspired computing frameworks and nanoscale biosensors.
   </p>

   <h3>Related Publications</h3>